Ernie Jennings

+Ernie Jennings (born January 30, 1949) is an American former college football player who was a wide receiver for the Air Force Falcons.
+He was named a consensus All-American in 1970.

+Early life

+Ernie Jennings was born on January 30, 1949, in Atchison, Kansas.
+He attended Kansas City Central High School in Kansas City, Missouri.

+College career

-Ernie Jennings (born January 30, 1949) is a former American football wide receiver who played college football at the United States Air Force Academy and attended Kansas City Central High School in Kansas City, Missouri.
-He was drafted by the San Francisco 49ers in the tenth round of the 1971 NFL Draft.
-Jennings had originally joined the Air Force Falcons as a defensive back.
-He was a consensus All-American in All-American in 1970 and finished eighth in Heisman Trophy voting after catching 74 passes for 1,289 yards.
+Jennings played college football for the Air Force Falcons of the United States Air Force Academy.
+He originally joined the team as a defensive back but switched to receiver.
+He was a consensus All-American in 1970 and finished eighth in Heisman Trophy voting after catching 74 passes for 1,289 yards.
 He also led NCAA Division I football in receiving touchdowns in 1970 with 17.
 He is Air Force's all-time leader in receptions with 148, 2nd in receiving yards with 2,392 and leads the team in receiving touchdowns with 28.
 Jennings was on the 2014 ballot for induction into the College Football Hall of Fame but was not chosen.

+Professional career

-Jennings spent time in the military after college and was released by the San Francisco 49ers in August 1975.
-He then began a career at NASA in 1976.
+Jennings was selected by the San Francisco 49ers in the tenth round of the 1971 NFL draft.
+He spent time in the military after college and was released by the San Francisco 49ers in August 1975.

+Personal life

+Jennings then began a career at NASA in 1976.